RISE Sleep Tracker

 Manage GI Issues

-If GI issues are keeping you up, here are some Ozempic fatigue remedies to try:
+If Ozempic GI issues keep you up, try:

-• Eat bland, easily digestible foods like toast, rice, and bananas.
+• Eating bland, easily digestible foods like toast, rice, and bananas

-• Eat ginger or drink ginger tea if you’re feeling nauseous.
+• Eating ginger or drinking ginger tea for nausea

-• Stay hydrated if Ozempic causes vomiting and diarrhea (and at all times).
+• Staying hydrated if Ozempic causes vomiting and diarrhea (and at all times)

-We’ve got tailored advice for some common GI issues such as:
+We’ve got tailored advice for common GI issues such as:

 Reduce Anxiety

-Breathing exercises and relaxation techniques can help reduce stress and anxiety.
-RISE’s audio guides can walk you through relaxation techniques to help lower anxiety so you can drift off.
+RISE’s audio guides walk you through relaxation and breathing exercises to reduce anxiety and help you drift off.

 We’ve covered more on how to sleep with anxiety here.